Sailability In Scotland

 We also work with Scottish Disability Sport to keep up to date with emerging best practice and changes to legislation.

-RYA Scotland’s focus in the coming year is to increase active participation amongst disabled sailors, support existing sailors who want to improve their performance and support new groups to help create sustainable sailing activity.
+RYA Scotland’s focus in the coming year is to increase active participation among disabled sailors, support existing sailors who want to improve their performance and support new groups to help create sustainable sailing activity.